GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A program is a building of thought.
-It is costless to build, it is weightless, and it grows easily under our typing hands.
-But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Marijn Haverbeke*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts